Oconee County, Georgia: Government

 The judicial branch of government is administered through the Georgia court system as a part of the 10th Judicial District, Western Circuit.

 Primary law enforcement services in the portion of the county outside the City of Watkinsville are provided by the sheriff's office.
 (Law enforcement within the Watkinsville City Limits is the jurisdiction of the Watkinsville Police Department.)
 The office of Sheriff is an elected position; since 2020, the office has been held by James Hale.

+Politics

+As of the 2020s, Oconee County is a strongly Republican voting county, voting 67% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Oconee County is part of Georgia's 10th congressional district, currently represented by Mike Collins.
+For elections to the Georgia State Senate, Oconee County is part of District 46.
+For elections to the Georgia House of Representatives, Oconee County is part of districts 120 and 121.